-- Long UVXY put rules: buy UVXY put when Vix term structure returns to contango > 0 after being in backwardation, expiration in about 5 months, strike OTM at last UVXY low; exit after two months (if UVXY should be at a relative high then exit after three months); position size 7%-15% capital (put premium).
+- Long UVXY put rules: buy UVXY put when Vix term structure returns to contango > 0 after being in backwardation, expiration in about 5 months, strike OTM at last UVXY low; exit after two months (if UVXY should be at a relative high then, exit after three months); position size 7%-14% capital (put premium).

 - Weekly UVXY short calls.
-UVXY calls command very high premiums mirroring their crazily high volatility (about 10% premium for an ATM call 3 weeks to expiration at the moment) and they have the very strong directional UVXY bias working against them for a high probability trade.
-They lose more than 50% of their value (our profit) over the course of a week or two most of the time, but can spike up a multiple of that within a day or two every once in awhile.
+UVXY calls command very high premiums mirroring their crazily high volatility (about 10%-15% premium for an ATM call 3 weeks to expiration at the moment) and they have the very strong directional UVXY bias working against them – resulting in a high probability trade when we are short.
+These calls lose more than 50% of their value (our profit) over the course of a week or two most of the time, but can spike up a multiple of that within a day or two every once in awhile.
 The aim is to create a high weekly income stream and avoid lethal spikes without getting whipsawed too much.
 A possibility is using call spreads for protection, but I found the trading costs getting very high in practice and decided to use a stop loss rule on a naked call instead.
-This leaves the strategy exposed to extreme black swan events, a risk I mitigate through relatively small position sizes.
+This leaves the strategy exposed to extreme black swan events and overnight gaps, a risk I mitigate through relatively small position sizes.

 - Selling UVXY calls weekly rules: the idea is to sell a call each friday to earn the premium, when conditions are favorable.
-I start the strategy, when the Vix term structure returns to contango > 0 after being in backwardation; sell one third position size call, three weeks to expiration, strike 2%-5% OTM, repeat each friday – the strategy will accumulate three open positions with staggered expiration dates; exit at expiration or emergency stop loss at -200% or exit to stop strategy when contango < -1,5%; position size for 3 call positions 1,5%-3% NAV (call premium).
+I start the strategy, when the Vix term structure returns to contango > 0 after being in backwardation; sell one third position size call, three weeks to expiration, strike 2%-5% OTM, repeat each friday – the strategy will accumulate three open positions with staggered expiration dates; exit at expiration or at emergency stop loss at -200% or exit and stop trading the strategy when contango < -1,5%; position size for 3 call positions 1%-2% NAV (call premium).